What other travelers are saying about Maruko Onsen Village

 The spring water quality was good.

-It's a good bath for connoisseurs.
+It's a bath that will appeal to connoisseurs.

 Maruko Onsen features sodium-chloride-sulfate spring water that reaches temperatures between 50-60 degrees Celsius.
 The mineral composition is traditionally believed to help with circulation issues, muscle pain, and skin conditions.
 The waters have a slightly saline quality due to their chemical makeup.